 Investors can gainfully spend their time researching three areas:

 Most investors and analysts spend their time trying to research the fundamentals.
 If you know the investment details, you will surely do well.
-You can always talk with others about any investment in greater detail so many will view you as an expert.
+You can always talk with others about any investment in greater detail, so many will view you as an expert.
 Unfortunately, everyone is doing this work, so it is hard to get an edge.
 Knowing the details is not the same as knowing how to make a good decision.

 The third area of research is the core of global macro investing and is the most important when thinking about building a portfolio.
 Know where you are in the business cycle.
 The business cycle drives value.
 The business cycle will tell you a lot about the success of any company.
 Good companies in the wrong industry can still suffer in a market downturn.
-Knowing where you are in the cycle is the critical piece of knowledge for building a portfolio, finding value, and measuring the fundamentals.
+Knowing where you are in the cycle is critical for building a portfolio, finding value, and measuring the fundamentals.

 You don’t need to know where you are going.
 You first need to know where you are.
 Know where you are in the cycle, and most of your investment problems will be solved.
 Cycles have similarities.
 You cannot predict with certainty, but you can place a likelihood on what could be next, which is an edge.